 Who says sculptures always need to stand on their own?
 Hanging a piece of sculptural art adds texture and sophisticated dimension to a room — while simultaneously making a conversation-starting statement.

-If abstract sculpture isn’t your thing, consider hanging recognizable objects and antiques as beautiful wall accents.
+If abstract sculpture isn’t your thing, consider hanging recognizable objects and antiques or a DIY wall hanging as beautiful wall accents.

 More Than a Hobby